JasonXing/eCryptfs/README.md

 Contents:

-1. To Fully Understand Details about Why eCryptfs Is Developed and How eCryptfs Works.
+1. To Fully Understand about Why eCryptfs Is Developed and How eCryptfs Works.

 2. My Thinking and Other Implementations on eCryptfs.